mahuti/Ol-Room-4x3/README.md

 Since my themes are 4:3 and use slightly different code I decided to create my own thread.

 ## Features:
-Themes are 4:3 ratio
+- Themes are 4:3 ratio
-Does not use a spinning wheel (but does use wheel logos) Contains changed console images and controller images.
+- Does not use a spinning wheel (but does use wheel logos)
+- Contains changed console images and controller images.
-I tried to adjust the scaling and perspective to be in tighter range.
+- I tried to adjust the scaling and perspective to be in tighter range.
-Image/Names are based on US console versions
+- Image/Names are based on US console versions

 These themes all assume the use of Hyperspin & Emumovies assets for videosnaps, flyers, etc.
 I'll note what is required in the description of each one.

 I've made a unified layout so you only need one theme folder to handle multiple emulators.

 It displays:

--Atari 2600
+- Atari 2600
--Intellivision
+- Intellivision
--Nintendo NES
+- Nintendo NES
--Nintendo SNES
+- Nintendo SNES
--Nintendo 64
+- Nintendo 64
--Sega Genesis
+- Sega Genesis
--Sony Playstation
+- Sony Playstation
--ScummVM
+- ScummVM
--Generic PC
+- Generic PC
--Generic TV
+- Generic TV

 If you want any other system added to this theme please let me know.